kevingbb/SFWorkshopThree/README.md

 API Examples:

 api/cameras via GET     Returns "No Camera Identifier Provided."

-api/cameras via POST will create a new Actor and return all of the attributes (Identifier, Location & Status)
+api/cameras via POST    Will create a new Actor and return all of the attributes (Identifier, Location & Status)

-/ will bring up an index.html page that can be used to invoke the POST request as well
+/ (Root of Website)     Will bring up a web page that can be used to invoke the POST request as well